Family Vacations: Memories of Armpit Hairs and Salami

 We clicked through pictures of us sweating and dancing, our drinks held high, and you could tell we were laughing and having a ball; pictures of us doing a toast, "to friends that are family!
 To awesome vacations!"

 Then a group shot of us girls, with me front and center, and...
 Wait... what was that?
 In my dress...
 It looked like... was that a piece of salami in the top of my dress?

 Oh God, no.

 Sweet and holy Lord, that was my areola.

 On the big screen.

 With my friends, their spouses, and our innocent and precious children gathered around to see.

-Why hadn't anyone told me that night that I was traipsing around the resort basically topless?
+Why hadn't anyone told me that night a few weeks prior that I was traipsing around the resort basically topless?

 Standing in my closet with The Dress in my hands, I shook that terrible memory away, and - considering this vacation is to be a family gathering - with my husband's family, no less, and my breasts have no business showing themselves (not this time, girls) - I hung the dress back on the rack.